Welcome

 told fairly, fully, and completely, you'll enjoy

 Georgia Backroads.
-If
+Each issue

-is 64 pages with more
+has 64 pages and more

 than 30,000 words in articles (longer than many